kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 the old installation of VPA first.
 This will delete your old VPA objects that have been defined with `poc.autoscaling.k8s.io/v1alpha1` apiVersion.
-Then use `vpa-up.sh` to bring up the new version of VPA and create you VPA objects from the scratch, passing apiVersion `autoscaling.k8s.io/v1beta1` (See [example](./examples/hamster.yaml)).
+Then use `vpa-up.sh` to bring up the new version of VPA and create you VPA objects from scratch, passing apiVersion `autoscaling.k8s.io/v1beta1` (See [example](./examples/hamster.yaml)).

 If you want to migrate your objects between versions, you can use the [object conversion script](./hack/convert-alpha-objects.sh).